 Simulating glitch effect scan lines.

-Old television sets and crystal displays were prone to coloration and registration errors that could give images a separated, fractured appearance.
-The RGB (red, green, blue) channels in Photoshop provide a way for you to break apart the colors of an image and create color separation of your own.
+Old television sets and crystal displays were prone to colouration and registration errors that could give images a separated, fractured appearance.
+The RGB (red, green, blue) channels in Photoshop provide a way for you to break apart the colours of an image and create colour separation of your own.

-RGB channels are the primary means of pulling apart an image’s colors in Photoshop.
-When attempting to add a glitch effect to an image, assess which of these three color channels is most prominent and which one could be shifted slightly in multichannel mode for good results.
+RGB channels are the primary means of pulling apart an image’s colours in Photoshop.
+When attempting to add a glitch effect to an image, assess which of these three colour channels is most prominent and which one could be shifted slightly in multichannel mode for good results.
 If the image has a lot of blue, for instance, separating the blue channel will yield dramatic effects.

-You can also randomize distortions by going to Filter › Distort › Wave and selecting the Randomize option.
-You can randomize an entire image (which will yield unpredictable results), but with the rectangular Select tool, it’s possible to limit this distortion to a specific area.
+You can also randomise distortions by going to Filter › Distort › Wave and selecting the Randomise option.
+You can randomise an entire image (which will yield unpredictable results), but with the rectangular Select tool, it’s possible to limit this distortion to a specific area.
 Any Select tool will do, but the rectangular Marquee Select tool can replicate the blocky, distorted shapes of old TV monitors.

 To separate colours, copy and paste the image twice, so you have three copies of it in three different layers.
 In the Blending Options panel, disable the green and blue channels on the first image, the red and blue on the second and the red and green on the third.
 Go into the Blending mode and select Screen on the top two layers.
 Moving the top two layers will create a glitch effect, with the RGB channels of the same image blurring as you position them.